-The OCC should encourage safe and fair lending strategies to improve the climate resilience of communities and households they serve, and discourage predatory products marketed with a "green" label.
+The FDIC should encourage safe and fair lending strategies to improve the climate resilience of communities and households the institutions it regulates serve, and discourage predatory products marketed with a "green" label.

 Acceptable climate-risk mitigation can include lending strategies that promote climate resilience, including the development of climate resilient affordable housing, schools, and businesses; clean electricity projects and microgrids; nature-based protective infrastructure ("green infrastructure"); building decarbonization, which includes holistic home weatherization and health interventions; electric public transit and electric vehicle charging infrastructure; and lending to green small businesses and corporations with legitimate decarbonization transition strategies.
 For smaller community-based banks, investments in weatherization and climate resilience for local businesses can improve the financial health of the community and promote safety and soundness.
-Climate-risk mitigation measures generally should be developed in a way that ensures accessibility and affordability in LMI communities and communities of color.
+Climate-risk mitigation measures generally should be developed in a way that ensures accessibility and affordability in LMI communities and communities of color, and which promotes bonafide wealth building opportunities in these communities.

 Unfortunately, many community banks have noted that the novelty of these climate-resilient asset classes creates regulatory uncertainty, chilling lending.
-The OCC should prioritize providing guidance on green lending for underserved communities, which will help small banks deploy capital in socially productive ways.
-To do this, the OCC can survey what has worked for smaller banks, or even green banks, who have successfully underwritten such loans, and transmit the specific policies and procedures that could be put in place to underwrite green loans in novel markets.
+The FDIC should prioritize providing guidance on green lending for underserved communities, which will help small banks deploy capital in socially productive ways.
+To do this, the FDIC can survey what has worked for smaller banks, or even green banks, who have successfully underwritten such loans, and transmit the specific policies and procedures that could be put in place to underwrite green loans in novel markets.
 Such guidance will provide confidence to smaller banks in moving forward on these kinds of loans.

 At the same time, the guidance should recognize where "green" financial products have not been good for consumers, and steer banks away from those products.
-For example, residential Property Assessed Clean Energy (PACE) loans offer the dubious promise of electricity bill savings through energy efficiency or renewable energy upgrades, but most programs do not fully asses the borrower's ability to repay, and the borrower's home serves as collateral for PACE financing and payments are collected through the local property tax system.
+For example, residential Property Assessed Clean Energy (PACE) loans offer the often over-inflated promise of electricity bill savings through energy efficiency or renewable energy upgrades, but most programs do not fully assess the borrower's ability to repay.
+The borrower's home serves as collateral for PACE financing with payments collected through the local property tax system.
 Failure to pay can leave the homeowner vulnerable to tax foreclosure.
-And as with the subprime lending abuses that led to the recent financial crisis, residential PACE loans frequently target the most economically vulnerable borrowers-low-income families, the elderly, and borrowers of color-many of whom may be eligible for grants or low cost loans to address energy efficiency and for whom PACE loans may be an unaffordable and risky product.
-Residential PACE lending has become an urgent problem in low-income communities and communities of color where the product is actively sold using aggressive sales tactics and homeowners are often pressured to sign up without an actual assessment of home needs or suitability.
-The OCC must caution banks away from propagating this product, as well as others like it.
+And as with the subprime lending abuses that led to the financial crisis of a decade ago, residential PACE loans frequently target the most economically vulnerable borrowers-low-income families, the elderly, and borrowers of color-many of whom may be eligible for grants or low cost loans to address energy efficiency and for whom PACE loans may be an unaffordable and risky product.
+Residential

+PACE lending has become an urgent problem in low-income communities and communities of color where the product is actively sold using aggressive sales tactics and homeowners are often pressured to sign up without an actual assessment of home needs or suitability.
+The FDIC must caution banks away from propagating this product, as well as others like it.

-The OCC should also ensure that any novel approaches to housing finance intended to promote energy efficiency retrofits and upgrades do not feature the unintended consequence of overpromising savings and, as a result, place consumers in loans they cannot afford or loans that are not justified by the subsequent energy savings.
+The FDIC should also ensure that any novel approaches to housing finance intended to promote energy efficiency retrofits and upgrades do not feature the unintended consequences of assumed savings or increased property values and, as a result, place consumers in loans they cannot afford or loans that are not justified by the subsequent energy savings.

-We thank the OCC for moving forward with supervisory guidance to mitigate climate risk within the banking system, and we urge your consideration of fair lending implications and incorporation of appropriate equity safeguards within the supervision and examination process.
+We thank the FDIC for moving forward with supervisory guidance to mitigate climate risk within the banking system, and we urge your consideration of fair lending implications and incorporation of appropriate equity safeguards within the supervision and examination process.
 For more information please contact Alex Martin (alex@ourfinancialsecurity.org).